alchemy-charmers/layer-samba-server/src/README.md

 `smb-users`

 A comma separated list of users to create in Samba's user database.
 Passwords will be automatically generated, and will need to be set to something known using the `set-passwd` action.
 No users are created by default.

+`smb-force-group`
+`smb-force-user'

+For the local UNIX group and user to be used for file operations on backend storage respectively.
+Optional, will not be set if these settings are unset.

+`smb-force-dir-mask`
+`smb-force-mask`

+If set, forces the create mode for new directories or files created by Samba, respectively.
+This is OR'd with smb-dir-mask and smb-create-mask by Samba when new files are created to determine the final directory of file mask.

 `smb-write-list`